Data Observability: ETL Monitoring and Data Validation (Clario)

 Connectors For All Type of Data Sources: Over 150+ connectors for databases, applications, events, flat file data sources, cloud platforms, SAP sources, REST APIs, and social media platforms.

-Data Quality: Ongoing discovery that requires a quality-oriented culture to improve the data and commit to continuous process improvement.
+Data Quality: Ongoing discover that requires a quality-oriented culture to improve the data and commit to continuous process improvement.

 Database Profiling: Digging deep into the data source to understand the content and the structure.